techgrounds/techgrounds-Rogier1978/05_Azure_1/AZ-04 Core Services.md

 ### Ervaren problemen

 ### Resultaat
 Copied the exam guide to my desktop and read it.
-I am gonna use this as a checklist to prepare the exam.
+I am gonna use this as a checklist/reference to prepare the exam.